-Given the large-scale government bailout programmes over the past two years, risks in the private financial sector, particularly banking, have been transferred to the public sector.
-Nevertheless, the banking sector in major developed economies remains vulnerable, which also exposes their economic recovery to significant downside risks.
+- 33. Given the large-scale government bailout programmes over the past two years, risks in the private financial sector, particularly the banking sector, have been transferred to the public sector.
+Nevertheless, the banking sector in the major developed economies remains vulnerable, which also exposes their economic recovery to a significant downside risk.
 For example, many banks in Europe will face increasing pressure to ensure funding for the rollover of their debts in the second quarter of 2011.
-The increased interdependence between the balance sheets of banks and Governments exacerbates sovereign debt risks and enhances the vulnerability of the banking system.
-In the United States, a protracted slide in housing prices and a large number of foreclosures continue to put pressure on the broader financial system.
+The increased interdependence between the balance sheets of banks and Governments exacerbates the risks regarding sovereign debt as well as the vulnerability of the banking system.
+In the United States, a protracted slide in housing prices and a large number of foreclosures continue to put pressure on the broader financial system. - 34.
 Recently, financial reforms have been instituted in many developed countries and also internationally a new capital and liquidity reform package ("Basel III"), was agreed upon, requiring banks to hold larger amounts of capital and reserves against outstanding loans.
-The measures aim to increase their resilience under more turbulent financial market conditions.
+The measures aim to increase banks' resilience under more turbulent financial market conditions.
 However, these new capital and liquidity standards apply only to banks.
 The indicated risks are not confined to the banking system, but affect the broader financial system through derivatives trading and general interconnectedness across financial market segments.
-A fall out in one part of the developed country financial system may still have strong ripple effects worldwide.
-Low interest rates coupled with financial sector weakness in developed countries have driven much more liquidity into commodities trading and equity and portfolio markets in emerging economies.
-As happened in 2008-2009, a fall out in a major developed economy financial market could induce significant reversals in financial flows due to a new round of deleveraging.
+A fallout in one part of the developed country financial system may still cause strong ripple effects worldwide.
+Low interest rates, coupled with financial sector weakness in developed countries, have shifted much liquidity into commodities trading and equity and portfolio markets in emerging economies.
+As happened in 2008-2009, a fallout in a major developed economy financial market could induce significant reversal in financial flows as part of a new round of deleveraging.

-Risks associated with further surges in commodity prices
+Risks associated with a further surge in commodity prices

-In the baseline outlook, the prices of oil and other primary commodities will moderate in the second half of 2011 and 2012.
-However, the risk lies in an aggravation of the supply shocks, for example stemming from the situation in Western Asia and North Africa.
+35. In the baseline outlook, the prices of oil and other primary commodities will moderate in the second half of 2011 and 2012.
+However, the risk lies in an aggravation of the supply shocks, for example, stemming from the situation in Western Asia and North Africa.
 This would push commodity prices even higher and reduce global economic growth compared to the baseline forecast.

-A simulation using the United Nations Global Policy Model2 suggests that continuation of the rising trend in the prices of oil and other primary commodities since mid-2010 (to 15 per cent over baseline assumptions) in combination with further monetary tightening in response to higher inflation, would cause growth of WGP to slow by 0.7 percentage points in 2011 and 1.0 points in 2012.
+- 36. A simulation with the United Nations Global Policy Model2 suggests that continuation of the rising trend of oil and primary commodities of the last 10 months (to 15 per cent over baseline assumptions) and further monetary tightening in response to higher inflation, would cause growth of world gross product to slow by 0.7 percentage points in 2011 and 1.0 points in 2012.
 Asian economies would be hit harder than others, as inflation would accelerate more because of the heavy reliance on primary commodity imports.
 The impact on domestic demand would likely be exacerbated by the further monetary tightening.
 Developed economies would also register weaker demand.
-Oil and other commodity-exporting economies would benefit from improved terms of trade, but these gains would not be big enough to offset the reduction in aggregate demand in the rest of the world.
+Oil and other commodity-exporting economies would benefit through improved terms of trade, but those gains would not be big enough to offset the reduction in aggregate demand in the rest of the world. - 37.
 This risk is mostly associated with adverse supply shocks.
 Even though the precise impact remains difficult to quantify, commodity price increases and volatility tend to be exacerbated by financial factors, including large-scale speculation in futures markets and a volatile and downward trending United States dollar.